radical-cybertools/radical.owms/docs/source/tutorial/part2.rst

     # Configure session, get application config elements
     #
     configs  = sys.argv[1:]
-    session  = troy.Session (configs)
+    session  = radical.owms.Session (configs)

-Here we get the files that were passed as command line arguments and create a TROY session with of it.
-A :class:`troy.Session` is essentially a container for TROY configuration settings, and for security contexts (which are not discussed in this Tutorial).
+Here we get the files that were passed as command line arguments and create a RADICAL-OWMS session with of it.
+A :class:`RADICAL-OWMS.Session` is essentially a container for RADICAL-OWMS configuration settings, and for security contexts (which are not discussed in this Tutorial).